ocaml/dune/doc/faq.rst

 =========================================

 Dune is strict about warnings by default in that all warnings are treated as fatal errors.
-To change certain errors into warnings for a project you can add the following to ``dune-workspace``:
+To change certain errors into warnings for a project, you can add the following to ``dune-workspace``:

 .. code:: dune

   (env (dev (flags :standard -warn-error -27-32)))

-In this example the warnings 27 (unused-var-strict) and 32 (unused-value-declaration) are treated as warnings rather than errors.
+In this example, the warnings 27 (unused-var-strict) and 32 (unused-value-declaration) are treated as warnings rather than errors.

 How to Display the Output of Commands as They Run